aaronsaray/FirePHP4Chrome/README.md

 Changelog:

+0.3
+Added multi-header messages (Thanks https://github.com/kuebk for the suggestions and the permission to refactor)

 0.2
 Added support for dump, trace, exception, groups
 Some code refactoring - smaller footprint when code is inserted directly to the page